LCarnovale/wavis/README.md

 framerates, you can usually speed it up by decreasing the number of bytes read in each tick (<kbd>,</kbd>), and if that ends up looking too jagged on the front you can try stretch out the arcs with <kbd>'</kbd>.

 # Example
-The last minute or so of Flume - Helix:
+The first minute or so of Tonight, Tonight by The Smashing Pumpkins:
 ![Visualisation GIF](./Animation.gif)

 Included in the repository is a sample royalty free audio file